dotnet/docs-maui/docs/essentials/contacts.md

 ---
-title: "Xamarin.Essentials: Contacts"
+title: "Contacts"
-description: "The Contacts class in Xamarin.Essentials lets a user pick a contact and retrieve information about it."
+description: "The Contacts class in Microsoft.Maui.Essentials lets a user pick a contact and retrieve information about it." ms.date: 01/04/2021
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 01/04/2021
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Contacts
+# Contacts

-The **Contacts** class lets a user pick a contact and retrieve information about it.
+The `Contacts` class lets a user pick a contact and retrieve information about it.

 ## Get started